Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 .. dropdown:: Testnet

    #.
-To recover your identity object (e.g. if you lost it), run the following command, modifying the paths as appropriate:
+To recover your identity object (e.g. if you lost it), run the following command:

       .. code-block:: console

-        user_cli recover-identity --cryptographic-parameters cryptographic-parameters-testnet.json \
+        user_cli recover-identity --cryptographic-parameters cryptographic-parameters-testnet.json --ip-info ip-info-testnet.json --request-out recovery-request.json
-                          --ip-info ip-info-testnet.json \
-                          --request-out recovery-request.json # recovery request to send to the identity provider

       Email the ``recovery-request.json`` output file to support@concordium.software with the subject line "Recover company identity".